caodinhduc/caodinhduc.github.io/_pages/about.md

 I'm a royal fan of Chelsea Football Club and the music of Thomas Bergersen.
 I also wanna become an engineer, AI architect, scientist, programmer, troublemaker, manager, revisionist, evangelist, salesman, entrepreneur, data analyst, product owner, debater, musician, comedian, biker, coffee addict, soju addict, ... a husband, and a father as well, probably forgot a few.

 # 🔥 News
-- *2025.02*: I join AI research team of 3i.ai as a Computer Vision Research Engineer
+- *2025.08*: Served as a reviewer for AAAI 2025, a top-tier (A*-ranked) international conference in Artificial Intelligence.
+- *2025.02*: February 2025: Joined the AI Research Team at 3i.ai as a Computer Vision Research Engineer.
+I contribute to the development of a complete pipeline for a 3D Indoor Reconstruction project, including modules for image matching, pose estimation, structure from motion, depth estimation, and color texturing.
 - *2024.09*: Our research (first author) is accepted to publish at the main track of the Conference on Neural Information Processing Systems (NeurIPS 2024), the most prestigious conference in Artificial Intelligence, congrats. &nbsp;
 - *2024.08*: Our research (co-author) is accepted to publish at the International Symposium on Mixed and Augmented Reality (top 5% accepted papers), an A* conference ranked by CoreRanking, congratulation to our team. &nbsp;
 - *2023.09*: I join AI research team of MAXST as a research engineer position.